au en false false Default

 FRNs offer investors several key benefits:

-• Potential Protection against rising rates – You can see in the above example when the RBA cut the interest rate in March 2017, the April coupon for the coming quarter fell to 2.66%.
-The opposite happens when rates rises.
+• Potential Protection against rising rates – You can see in the above example when the RBA cut the interest rate in February 2025, the coupon for the coming quarter fell to 5.00%.
+The opposite happens when rates rise.
 When interest rates go up, FRN coupons rise.
 Additionally, due to the coupon resetting regularly, the price of a FRN will remain relatively steady or could rise given the coupon will reset at a higher interest rate.

 • Potentially attractive yield compared to bank bills and cash funds – Coupons are typically reset on a quarterly basis and go up with short-term interest rates.
-Hence, FRNs are good potential alternative investments to term deposits, bank bill funds and cash investments which are yielding very low returns, particularly after inflation.
+Hence, FRNs are good potential alternative investments to term deposits, bank bill funds and cash investments which are yield returns, particularly after inflation.

 Investing directly in FRNs is difficult.
-Usually FRNs are only offered to institutional investors, they are traded off-market and often require a large minimum investment size.
-One way to invest a diversified portfolio of FRNs is via an ETF.
+Usually, FRNs are only offered to institutional investors, they are traded off-market and often require a large minimum investment size.
+One way to invest in a diversified portfolio of FRNs is via an ETF.